Intermediate-Mass Stripped Stars in the Magellanic Clouds: Forward Modeling the Observed Population Discovered Via UV Excess: observed population

 \subsubsection{Selecting stripped-star candidates}

-SUMS identifies UV-excess sources by comparing their data with a theoretical ZAMS, constructed as described in S.1.3.2 of \citetalias{drout_2023}.
-In short, they perform synthetic photometry on a set of Kurucz ATLAS model atmospheres \citep{kurucz_1992} whose properties match the predicted ZAMS stars from the MS grids computed in \cite{Gotberg_2018}.
-For sources that show robust UV excess relative to the theoretical ZAMS, they apply a cascade of cuts, including photometric and SED quality checks, and cuts related to the number of nearby sources in the \textit{Swift}-UVOT images, to minimize sources with spurious UV photometry.
+SUMS identifies UV-excess sources by comparing their data with a theoretical ZAMS, constructed as described in S1.3.2 of \citetalias{drout_2023}.
+For sources that show robust UV excess relative to the theoretical ZAMS, they apply a cascade of cuts, including photometric and SED quality checks, and cuts related to the number of nearby sources in the \textit{Swift}-UVOT images, to minimize sources with spurious UV photometry (Section 5 of \citetalias{ludwig_2025}).
 We will further describe this selection in Section \ref{sec: candidate selection}.